- The deadline for nominations will normally be February 1st.

 - A Curriculum Vitae of the nominee that is written in no smaller than 11 pt font and is no more than eight (8) pages in length.
 It should specifically highlight the details of the nominee’s background that demonstrate how the nominee satisfies both the eligibility criteria and the evaluation criteria for each of the two contribution categories that form the basis for the nomination.

 - Letters of Support and Recommendation.
 At least one (and no more than two) letters of support are required in addition to the letter from the nominator.
 Each letter is to be written in no smaller than 11 pt font and must not exceed two (2) pages each.
-These letters make the arguments as to why the nominee merits consideration as an FCAP and support the strength of the nominee in each of the two FCAP contribution categories identified by the nominator.
+These letters of support, in combination with the nominator’s letter, must make the arguments as to why the nominee merits consideration as an FCAP and support the strength of the nominee in each of the two FCAP contribution categories identified by the nominator.
 Nominators may solicit reference letters to provide a diverse range of perspectives, such as but not to be limited to, different career levels (e.g., supervisors, colleagues, collaborators, students).

-- A citation of 300 words or less suitable for publication if the nominee is selected as the medal recipient, starting with a paragraph of 25-50 words explaining the reason why the candidate was selected which can be used in the CAP’s announcement of winners.
+- A citation of 25-50 words suitable for publication if the nominee is selected as the medal recipient, explaining the reason why the candidate was selected which can be used in the CAP’s announcement of winners.
 NOTE: The citation must be submitted in plain text format using cut and paste into the online nomination form.

 At the time of submitting the nomination package, the nominator will be asked to specifically indicate the 2 contribution categories they have identified for the nominee as well as how the nominee meets the membership eligibility criteria (see eligibility requirements for more information; if unsure you can contact firstname.lastname@example.org to verify).